djeada/Frontend-Notes/README.md

 ## Getting Started

+The `projects` directory in the root of this repository contains multiple independent subprojects that cover various frontend development topics.
+Each project is designed to illustrate the implementation of a specific topic, and may have its own specific instructions and dependencies.

+To get started with a project:

 1. Clone the repository: `git clone https://github.com/djeada/Frontend-Notes.git`
 1. Navigate to the projects directory: `cd Frontend-Notes/projects`
 1. Choose a project to work on and navigate to its directory: `cd 01_html/image`